ebenh/django-flex-user/docs/source/oauth.rst

         ]

     .. note::
-        At present, we only provide support for Facebook and Google.
+        At present, we only provide support for OAuth providers Facebook and Google.

+        If you wish to add support for additional OAuth providers, extend the corresponding backend in :mod:`social_core.backends` and override its :meth:`get_user_details` method.

+        See :mod:`django_flex_user.backends.FlexUserFacebookOAuth2` for an implementation example.

 #.
 Configure ``SOCIAL_AUTH_CLEAN_USERNAME_FUNCTION``: